-Léopold is an architect, researcher, and the editor-in-chief of The Funambulist.
-He is the author of three books examining the intrinsic violence of architecture and its political instrumentalisation: Weaponized Architecture: The Impossibility of Innocence (dpr-barcelona 2012), Topie impitoyable: The Corporeal Politics of the Cloth, the Wall, and the Street (puctum books 2015) and La politique du bulldozer: La ruine palestinienne comme projet israélien (B2 2016).
+Léopold Lambert is an architect, researcher, and the founding editor of The Funambulist.
+He is the author of three books examining the politics of the built environment: Weaponized Architecture: The Impossibility of Innocence (dpr-barcelona 2012), Topie impitoyable: The Corporeal Politics of the Cloth, the Wall, and the Street (punctum books 2015) and La politique du bulldozer: La ruine palestinienne comme projet israélien (B2 2016).
 His next book is tentatively called États d’urgence : Une histoire spatiale du continuum colonial français (forthcoming 2019).

-Ella is a senior at Smith College in Northampton, MA.
+Ella Martin-Gachot is a senior at Smith College in Northampton, MA.
 She studies Architecture and Environmental Science and Policy.
 After having spent her junior year at Ecole Nationale Supérieure d’Architecture Paris Val de Seine and Sciences Po Paris, she is co-directing a documentary about the intersections between space, gender, and sexuality, in particular how queer/LGBTQIA+ Parisians interact with the concept of home.
 She has worked at the Sustainable Food Center in Austin, Texas as a Community Health Intern and at Ateliers 2/3/4 in Paris as an Architectural Intern for the “Franchissement Pleyel” competition.

-Noelle received her B.A. in Literature, with a minor in History of Art & Visual Culture, at U.C.
+Noelle Geller received her B.A. in Literature, with a minor in History of Art & Visual Culture, at U.C.
 Santa Cruz.
 In 2016, she moved to Paris to pursue an MA in Arts & Cultural Management but disappointed by school, she learned more through the organizations, events and publications (cough:: The Funambulist:: cough) in the city.
 Interested in using story-telling to understand and fight oppression, whether through visual arts, journalism, or other forms, Noelle sees art and narrative as tools for stronger education, understanding and relationship-building.

-Contributing copyeditor and translators: Maxwell Donnewald & Chanelle Adams
+Regular contributing copyeditors and translators: Maxwell Donnewald & Chanelle Adams

-Consultant: Sofia Ilyas (Float PR)
+Occasional consultant: Sofia Ilyas (Float PR)

 Web design/coding: Francis Redman & Marlow Perceval